MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

 Managed online endpoints are a feature of the Azure Machine Learning v2 API platform.
 If your Azure Machine Learning workspace is configured for v1 legacy mode, the managed online endpoints don't work.
 Specifically, if the `v1_legacy_mode` workspace setting is set to `true`, v1 legacy mode is turned on, and there's no support for v2 APIs.

-To see how to turn off v1 legacy mode, see [Network isolation with v2](../how-to-configure-network-isolation-with-v2.md).
+To see how to turn off v1 legacy mode, see [Network isolation change with our new API platform on Azure Resource Manager](../how-to-configure-network-isolation-with-v2.md).

 > [!IMPORTANT]
 > Check with your network security team before you set `v1_legacy_mode` to `false`, because v1 legacy mode might be turned on for a reason.

 ### Online endpoint creation with key-based authentication fails

 Use the following command to list the network rules of the Azure key vault for your workspace.
-Replace <key-vault-name> with the name of your key vault.
+Replace `<key-vault-name>` with the name of your key vault.

 ```azurecli
 az keyvault network-rule list -n <key-vault-name>